 1025.4 Application to Present Late Claim.
 An application to file a late claim must be filed within a reasonable time not to exceed one year from the accrual of the cause of action.
 This one-year limit shall be tolled only as required by the Claims Act.
 The Board shall consider the application under the Claims Act in closed session.
-If the Board determines to deny the application, the applicant/claimant should be so advised in writing within 45 days of the application to the Board unless the District and the Claimant have agreed to extend the consideration period.
+If the Board determines to deny the application, the applicant/claimant should be so advised in writing within 45 days of the application period.
 Notwithstanding the foregoing, if the Board has failed to approve or otherwise act on the application, it shall be deemed denied on the 45th day after submission to the Board or after the end of any extension agreed to between the District and the applicant/claimant.